Malaysia troops kill 13, hunt gunmen after Sabah assault

 "They will not come home and would rather die fighting if cornered," he said of the remaining followers in Sabah.

-The family in Manila also said more followers had arrived to reinforce the group, a journey between the Southeast Asian neighbors that takes around an hour by speedboat.
+The family in Manila also said more followers had arrived to reinforce the group, a journey between the Southeast Asian neighbours that takes around an hour by speedboat.

 Army trucks carrying dozens of soldiers continued to enter the village of Kampung Tanduo where the group had originally been holed up.
 A helicopter hovered overhead.